You can borrow up to $350 through a payday loan in Lousiana

 Yes, payday loans up to $350 are legal in Louisiana.
 The laws fall under the Louisiana Revised Statutes Annotated §§ 9:3578.1 et seq., which dictate the rules lenders must abide by in order to obtain a license.

-If you have any complaints, contact the Louisiana Office of Financial Institutions.
+If you have any complaints about a lender, contact the Louisiana Office of Financial Institutions.

 Check the websites of any providers you’re interested in to confirm they operate in Louisiana.

 What does a payday loan costs in Louisiana?

 Depending on how much you borrow and how long your loan term is, you may face higher interest costs.
 Here’s a breakdown of what you’ll likely have to pay:

 - Financing fees.
 Direct payday lenders can charge up to $20 per $100 borrowed and a $10 documentation fee.
 The total fees cannot exceed $55 for loans between $220 to $350.